County Guide

 Why are professional licensing records particularly useful for Sacramento searches?

-Sacramento is California's state capital and home to the largest concentration of state government workers in the state.
-California's Department of Consumer Affairs (DCA) maintains publicly searchable license records for over 3.5 million licensees across hundreds of regulated professions — attorneys, physicians, nurses, contractors, real estate agents, engineers, and many others.
-For anyone employed in a licensed field in California, the DCA portal at search.dca.ca.gov provides current employer and license status information that is often more up to date than aggregator databases.
-Sacramento's government employment base means a higher percentage of residents are in licensed professions than in most California counties.
+Sacramento is California's state capital with the largest concentration of state government workers in the state.
+California's DCA at search.dca.ca.gov covers over 3.5 million licensees across hundreds of regulated professions.
+For attorneys, physicians, nurses, engineers, contractors, and real estate agents, the DCA portal returns current employer name and license status that is typically more current than aggregator databases.
+Sacramento's state employment base means a higher percentage of residents hold professional licenses than in most California counties.

 Does the Sacramento metro extend into other counties?

 Yes.
-The Sacramento metro extends into Placer County (Roseville, Rocklin, Lincoln) to the northeast and El Dorado County (El Dorado Hills, Folsom, El Dorado Hills) to the east.
+The Sacramento metro extends into Placer County (Roseville, Rocklin, Lincoln) to the northeast and El Dorado County (El Dorado Hills, Folsom, Shingle Springs) to the east.
 These are separate counties with separate Superior Courts and separate property record systems.
-Many Sacramento metro residents have lived in two or three of these counties over time, so a Sacramento County-only search may miss records from prior Placer or El Dorado County residences.
+Many Sacramento metro residents have lived in two or three of these counties over time, so a Sacramento County-only search may miss records from prior Placer or El Dorado residences.
+Folsom specifically straddles both Sacramento and El Dorado counties — always run both portals for Folsom addresses.

 Can I use these searches for jobs, housing, or insurance decisions?